 Take a virtual tour of London from the comfort of your armchair

 Why do you travel?

 For some people, it’s an opportunity to decompress, perhaps in a warm climate with a good book as a companion.
 Others seek out new experiences, including sampling local cuisine.
 But for many, travel is an opportunity to learn more about the place, its people, its culture and history.

-Extend your horizons beyond your living room by taking a virtual tour of London’s flagship attractions.
+Extend your horizons beyond your living room by taking a virtual tour of London’s iconic landmarks and flagship attractions.
 Here are the best of the bunch.

 1. Explore the British Museum from home

 However, it is the British Museum’s online collection that is outstanding, allowing visitors to search over four million object records online or to explore collection highlights and stories.
 Many of the museum’s objects have more than one image.

 Podcasts are also available.